Steve Pavlina . com

 … your crackers cost more than $1 per ounce.

-… you meet a breatharian and have to ask, “But where you do get your protein?”
+… you meet a breatharian and have to ask, “But where do you get your protein?”